-After an orientation period, students enroll in three courses and work with the internship coordinators to determine their internship placement.
+After an orientation period, students enroll in three courses and begin the internship placement process.
 Depending on their linguistic proficiency, students are placed into one of two sequences: one language course and two electives, or three elective courses.
 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

 CAS FR 301: French Communication Skills (4)

 Required for students who with fourth-semester of college-level French, this class trains you to optimize your communication skills for your internship interviews, to succeed in your elective, and to become more conversant in your French environment.
 FR 301 is also open to students who have completed more fifth-semester French or higher, depending on their language proficiency or needs.
 Syllabus

 CAS AH 356: French Art and Architecture: Contemporary Art in Paris (4)